Resize images online.

 | App icon (iOS) | 1024 × 1024 px |

-- Resize when the image has too many pixels for the intended use — for example, a 6000 × 4000 px photo for a website that only displays it at 1200 × 800 px.
-Keeping the extra pixels wastes bandwidth and slows load time.
+- Resize: when the image has too many pixels for its intended use — for example, a 6000×4000 px photo displayed at 1200×800 px.
+Keeping the extra pixels wastes bandwidth.